starburst997/windows-code-sign/README.md

 <br/>

-(*TLDR; Get code signing working for Windows with immediate SmartScreen reputation via Github Action, check this repository to see how simple it can get once everything is setup*)
+*(**TL;DR**: Get code signing working for Windows with immediate SmartScreen reputation via Github Action, check this repository to see how simple it can get once everything is setup)*

 <br/>